Osteopathic Medicine (D.O.)

 Dual Degree Programs for Osteopathic Students

 The vast majority of osteopathic medical schools have dual degree programs.
-For an excellent overview of these programs, go to: DO Dual Degree
+For an excellent overview of these programs, visit the Choose DO: Dual Degree Programs page.

 Shadowing an Osteopathic Physician